-I have had the pleasure of living near two major metropolitan areas, Miami and Washington, D.C.
-If it hadn’t been for these experiences, I probably wouldn’t know any Muslim families personally.
-Growing up in the deep South, it’s just not a culture you run into frequently.
-When you don’t run into something frequently the natural inclination is fear.
-And fear often turns to hate.
+I have had the pleasure of living near three metropolitan areas, Nashville, TN, Miami, FL and Washington, D.C.
+If it hadn’t been for these experiences, I probably wouldn’t intimately know many families from other countries.
+Growing up in a small Deep South town of around 2000 people, you just didn’t interact with other cultures frequently.
+When you aren’t exposed to something frequently, the natural inclination is fear.
+That fear often turns to hate.

 When I was young I would go to my mom’s dance studio and play an old Kris Kristofferson record.
 My favorite song was “Jesus Was A Capricorn” and my favorite lyric was “most of us hate anything that we don’t understand.”
 I feel like a lot of the racial, social and political tension in the country is continuing because we aren’t willing to take the time to understand each other.

-After we label an entire group, the next step is secluding yourself from knowing anything about that group, except what you’ve been told, not what you’ve experienced.
+After we label an entire group, the next step is secluding yourself from knowing anything about that group except what you’ve been told, not what you’ve experienced.
 Look, I’m not that young and naive to think that there aren’t real issues among race groups.
 I’m not so starry-eyed that I don’t know why stereotypes are cast in the first place.
-But what I do know is after having personal experiences with people unlike me, I’ve been blessed to be just a bit less terrified of what might happen if I let these people into my life.
+But what I do know is being surrounded by diversity is a blessing, not a curse.
+Don’t let anyone fool you otherwise.

 I Wish You Had a Muslim Neighbor